yskur413/yskur413/README.md

 Howdy 👋
-- 🌱 I’m currently learning Precalculus + Algebra-based Physics
+- 🌱 I’m currently learning Mathematics and C#
 - 📫 How to reach me: Email yskur@proton.me